-“It was pretty much seven in the morning to seven at night, sometimes longer.
-They’re hard weeks.
-I did it for two and a half years, which was a record for a while.
+“It was pretty much seven in the morning to seven at night, sometimes longer," he says.
+"I did it for two and a half years.
 You’ve got to absorb a lot of stress, and keep a lot of things in your head.
 You’ve got two radios going all the time, police scanners, phones.
 I wouldn’t trade the experience for anything.”

-Scott joined the staff of Gibson Group in 2001, after Gordon Harcourt hired him to direct documentary 'Op Stars, which went behind the scenes of the 2000 Mobil Song Quest.
-Originally keen to carry on directing, Scott was offered a job at Gibsons as a producer, after directing and co-producing a second doco for the company.
-Since then he has produced or executive produced a long line of documentaries, from one-off projects like Aspiring to the challenges of two-part doco How to Spot a Cult, through to WW2 heroes series Kiwis at War.
-The latter show was commissioned after the Anzac Day ratings success of Gibson Group's one-off escape tale Dare to Be Free.
+In 2001 Scott joined the staff of Gibson Group, after Gordon Harcourt hired him to direct documentary Op' Stars, which chronicled the 2000 Mobil Song Quest.
+Originally keen to carry on directing, Scott was offered a job at Gibsons as a producer, after directing and co-producing a second doco, Tutus & Town Halls (which chronicled a ballet tour of the provinces).

 Since Tutus, he has produced or executive produced a long line of one-off documentaries, from artists go climbing tale Aspiring to Tales from Te Papa, to interactive WWl documentary Spurred On.
 His CV also includes two-parter How to Spot a Cult (which touched on both scientology and Centrepoint), this 2003 Tom Scott documentary on Kiwi cartooning, and the acclaimed Long Lost Sons, in which future MP Kris Fa'afoi and his brother Jason visited their ancestral home of Tokelau.